babie/spelldown/README.md

 # Spelldown
-A lightweight markup language.
+A lightweight markup language for ebook.

 ## Feature
-- For editing ebooks.
+- Easy to read and write.
 - There's only one way to do it.
-- Easy to read and write.
+- Don't disturb a plain text.

 ## Syntax